KyleGru/sports-squares/README.md

 ## Installation

 Download the Github repository.
-From there
+From there do an npm install in the terminal and npm run start to get the server going on a port.

 ## Usage